niwyj7/two-step-bidding-PPO/README.md

 ## Project Overview
+Note: All materials **exclude** confidential and employer-specific business logic, and are permitted for sharing.

 This project formulates **multi-stage power trading** as a **two-step sequential decision-making problem** and solves it with **Proximal Policy Optimisation (PPO)**.
 The agent integrates: